Care Guide

 Filtration

 Sponge filter is ideal.
-If using a hang-on-back, cover the intake with a pre-filter sponge to protect babies.
+If using a hang on back filter, cover the intake with a prefilter sponge to protect babies.

 Plants and Decor